sethmichel/Trading_Data_Analysis/README.md

 # Trade Data Analysis Pipeline

-**This is the backend of the quant platform. it trains the models and validates the data.**
+**This is the backend of the quant platform. it trains the models, validates data, and processes strategy simulations**

 This repo pairs with the manual trading system, the auto trading system, and the data gathering system to form a miniture quant platform.
 The platform is meant to gather data locally and remotly, feed it into trading bots/or manual traders, and then give it to this backend to do longer processing.

-## ⚠️ WARNING

-The Grid search simulates **billions** of parameters in approximately **7 minutes** per billion, and has to organize it in complex string keys while doing extensive compute.
-It will max your CPU and your RAM.
-You **must close everything else** on your computer to give this as many resources as possible.
-The more you search, the more time your computer is maxed out and heating up.

-It did **1.3 billion combinations** of parameters in approximately **8 minutes** (last time I ran it).

 **System Requirements:**
-- Tuned for: 16 GB RAM, Intel i5 14th gen desktop CPU (the more cores the better)
+- 16 GB RAM,
-- To re-tune: Change the batch size, pruning frequency, or slow it down if your CPU can't handle it
-- Alternative: Run it on a GPU (not yet implemented)
-- Note: It you tune it for a lot more ram than you have it can crash your computer (or you can code a check to stop this).

----
+- Consumer grade gpu (8gb of gpu VRAM, decent size L2-cache)

 ## Summary

-You run this when you have new data to validate.
-The pipeline will move data around in CSV form, read/write to the database and record the status of the data.
+The main use of this program is ingesting new market data and user trade data daily into a processing pipeline

 **Pipeline Functions:**
 - Validate/clean the data
 - Generate detailed summaries of the trades
-- Retrain the 3 statistics models and run diagnostics on them
+- Retrain the statistics models and run diagnostics on them
 - Optionally retrain the XG feature importance model
 - Optionally rerun the grid search
+- Save metadata of everything

-**Example Useage**
+**Example Pipeline Useage**
 1) User will have a new day of market data and trade data in the database, and also in local csv files.
 The user starts this program.
 2) It will validate/clean the csv files and database data, then update the metadata tables which control what files can and can't be used in processing.
-Then it makes a builk summary file and uploades this to the database
+Then it makes a bulk summary file and uploades this to the database
 3) Next, it retrains the statistics models, and saves their diagnostic results under an updated version id in the database
 4) Optionally, the user can run XG boost feature model and review feature importances visuals
 5) Optionally, the user can run grid search on the data

----
+**Key Features**
+- Grid search: Using market data and trade history, simulate billions of combinations of parameters to see what their ROI would have been over my trade history.
+The stress test shows this operates at about 5 trillion operations per second (5 TFLOPS).
+I estimate I can get 50% more performance out of this but I have no need to do so at the moment.

+- XG Boost Feature Importance: Ml model that outputs charts, graphs, txt files detailing relationships between data features and their impact on ROI

+- Statistic Models: See the models section, but these are models trained specifically for predicting ROI, stop loss, and success probability based on market conditions.
+They all run live with the trading system every 2 minutes.

 ## Validation/Cleaning